 How to juice beet stems?

-Beet stems are a good source of dietary fibre and they contain nitrates that lower blood pressure.
+Beet stems are a good source of dietary fibre and they contain nitrates that lower BP.
 If you want to juice the beet stem, peel the tough outer skin with a vegetable peeler or scrub it with a dish brush.
 Cut the stem into pieces and use them just like you would any other vegetable in your recipe.

 What are the recipes for juicing beet stems?